aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 #### Configure Fabric topology

-Fabric topology is configured under `inventories/eapi-example/group_vars/AVD_FABRIC.yml` which is file that covers `AVD_FABRIC` group we defined in [inventory](#inventory-file).
-This file contains all the base information to create initial configuration:
+Fabric topology is configured under `inventories/eapi-example/group_vars/AVD_FABRIC.yml`, which is a file that covers `AVD_FABRIC` group we defined in the [inventory](#inventory-file).
+This file contains all the base information to create the initial configuration:

-You can also refer to [__Arista Validated Design__ documentation](https://github.com/aristanetworks/ansible-avd/blob/devel/ansible_collections/arista/avd/roles/eos_designs/README.md#fabric-topology-variables) to get a description of every single option available.
+You can also refer to the [__Arista Validated Design__ documentation](https://github.com/aristanetworks/ansible-avd/blob/devel/ansible_collections/arista/avd/roles/eos_designs/README.md#fabric-topology-variables) to get a description of every single option available.

 Then, you have to describe devices for each role.
 Don't forget to set management IP here.